PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-18 05:06:05
+Last updated: 2024-04-18 05:06:42
-Random Quote: I cost a girl her life because I was afraid to love her - Clay Jensen
+Random Quote: "Crutch down and bend over a little bit."
+Barney: "Wow, It took five shots of tequila to have you in that position." - Barney Stinson